landmineNothing kills the mood more than a kink you’re not into… and I definitely have a few. It would be pretty naive for me to assume everyone here shares my exact tastes. Even my favorite artists have a few quirks I’m not into. So it’s better to tell you what’s in my stories ahead of time. If I l

 # It’s really not that hard.
 Just be helpful.

 # I remember when I was a kid the most frustrating thing was when people would refuse to explain the reasons for their restrictions.
 So why is porn unrealistically reckless?
 The same reason why most fiction is.
 It’s just more entertaining that way.
-Even if I’m wrong or you disagree, any explanation is still better than saying nothing.
+Even if you disagree, any explanation is still better than no explanation at all.

 Why?
 Because it’s so much fun!